 What are the aims, the vision of the Philotimo Foundation initiative for the future?

 Our aims center around putting theory into practice by empowering the citizen through education and innovative interventions to make their lives and their communities more fulfilled, more sustainable, more just.
 Our micro-scholarship program offers 1000 and 12 months mentorship to materialize sustainable community projects that focus on doing exactly that.
-In the beginning of 2016 we also are announcing an ambitious program to create a non-political alternative ‘House of Representatives’ around the country consisted of people who are trusted by their communities and upon whom the nation can rely for guidance through difficult times.
+At the beginning of 2016, we also are announcing an ambitious program to create a non-political alternative ‘House of Representatives’ around the country consisted of people who are trusted by their communities and upon whom the nation can rely for guidance through difficult times.

 *Interview by Eleftheria Spiliotakopoulou

-See more from Greek News Agenda: Searching for Philotimo
+See also: Searching for Philotimo